tethyrplays/tethyrplays/star-citizen/index.md

 <i class="fas fa-sign-in-alt"></i> **Referral:** [STAR-MMRX-W7S9](https://robertsspaceindustries.com/enlist?referral=STAR-MMRX-W7S9)

 <i class="far fa-arrow-alt-circle-up"></i> While Star Citizen is currently in the Alpha stage of development, it is playable now.
-Sign-up for a free account with the referral code to earn a bonus 5,000 UEC in-game currency.
+Sign-up for a free account with the referral code to earn a bonus 5,000 UEC currency.
+Starter packages begin at $45.

 ---